SneakyPeet/whats-that-function/_functions/clojure.core/juxt.md

 ## Example 3

-The previous example can easily be expanded into a value lookup
+We can expand on this idea and create a lookup using the into function.

 ```clojure
 (def people